Get Tech Tips

 Let’s look a little closer.

 The first thing we have to do is look at how we measure oil pressure.
-The oil that we’re pumping through a compressor starts in the crankcase, so it’s already under a certain amount of pressure, depending on the suction pressure of the system.
+The oil that we’re pumping through a compressor starts in the crankcase.
+It’s already under a certain amount of pressure, depending on the suction pressure of the system.
 That suction pressure affects the output pressure of the pump.
-To properly measure oil pressure, we can’t just look at the pump outlet pressure, we have to look at the pump outlet pressure MINUS the crankcase pressure, this is called NET oil pressure.
+To measure oil pressure properly, we can’t just look at the pump outlet pressure; we have to look at the pump outlet pressure MINUS the crankcase pressure; this is called NET oil pressure.

 Measuring crankcase pressure rather than just measuring suction pressure will become important later when we get into troubleshooting.
-This is why the oil pressure control has 2 pressure ports and is measuring the differential between those 2 pressures.
+That is why the oil pressure control has two pressure ports and is measuring the differential between those two pressures.
 The pressure control has a time delay because, on startup, the system needs a period of time to stabilize.
-This time delay is usually fixed at 90 or 120 second, depending on the manufacturer and the brand and type of control.
+This time delay is usually fixed at 90 or 120 seconds.
+However, it varies depending on the manufacturer, the brand, and the type of control.

-Most new controls are electronic, but there are still a lot of mechanical controls out there, so let’s talk about how they work and, once we have a solid understanding of mechanical controls, the electronic ones are pretty easy to understand.
+Most new controls are electronic, but there are still many mechanical controls out there, so let’s talk about how they work.
+Once we have a solid understanding of mechanical controls, the electronic ones are pretty easy to understand.

-The first thing to understand about oil failure controls is that they require a minimum of 3 wires.
-They’re more than just a pressure control, remember…
+The first thing to understand about oil failure controls is that they require a minimum of three wires.
+Remember, they’re more than just a pressure control.

-So, we’ve got line voltage going to the control AND we’ve got 2 wires for the control circuit.
-Typically, you’re going to see terminals “2” and “M” jumpered together so everything I say assumes they are connected electrically.
-Some rare applications will require them to not be jumpered but that’s beyond our scope here.
+So, we’ve got line voltage going to the control, AND we’ve got two wires for the control circuit.
+Typically, you’re going to see terminals “2” and “M” jumpered together, so everything I say assumes they are connected electrically.
+Some rare applications will require them not to be jumpered, but that’s beyond our scope here.

-Depending on our control voltage, we’ve got line voltage at V1 or V2, one leg of the control circuit at M and one at L. It’s very important to understand that L also acts as both one leg of the control circuit AND the second leg of the circuit for the heater (H) in the control itself.
-This means that, unlike most other controls, we have to be careful where we put this control because the leg from L cannot have any other switches in it.
-This requirement will be made clear in the paperwork included in the control and now you understand WHY.
+Depending on our control voltage, we’ve got line voltage at V1 or V2, one leg of the control circuit at M, and one at L. It’s very important to understand that L also acts as both one leg of the control circuit AND the second leg of the circuit for the heater (H) in the control itself.
+That means that, unlike most other controls, we have to be careful where we put this control; the leg from L cannot have any other switches in it.
+This requirement will be made clear in the paperwork included in the control, and now you understand WHY.

 Electronic controls integrate these functions into an electronic control board and a small differential pressure switch that screws into the oil pump on the compressor.
 They still have the same basic wiring requirements, having to have the third wire for power and an uninterrupted wire from L to the load.
 The time delay feature is electronic rather than thermal, but there is still a small differential switch to monitor the net oil pressure.

-In operation, an electronic oil failure control works pretty similar to the mechanical.
-Power on the line voltage terminal and L supply the PCB (Printed Circuit Board) with power while M and L act as the control circuit.
-The PCB monitors the differential pressure switch.
-This is typically a brass assembly threaded directly into the oil pump.
+In operation, an electronic oil failure control works pretty similarly to the mechanical one.
+Power on the line voltage terminal and L supply the PCB (printed circuit board) with power, while M and L act as the control circuit.
+The PCB monitors the differential pressure switch, which is typically a brass assembly threaded directly into the oil pump.
 If oil pressure drops too low, this time, the differential switch will typically open, signaling the PCB to begin the timing that was handled by the heater in the mechanical control.

 Moving into the future

 As electronic controls advance, manufacturers are integrating more features into them.
-What was once a single purpose control monitoring the compressor’s oil pressure is now turning into what amounts to a central control unit, taking oil pressure input along with motor current data, high and low-pressure switch inputs, motor temperature inputs and acting as an integrated safety for the machine.
-Not only does it provide troubleshooting data to the tech in the form of error codes, some are acting as data recorders allowing more detailed troubleshooting if the tech connects to the controller with a laptop or other device and downloads the data.
+What was once a single-purpose control monitoring the compressor’s oil pressure is now turning into what amounts to a central control unit, taking oil pressure input along with motor current data, high and low-pressure switch inputs, and motor temperature inputs and acts as an integrated safety for the machine.
+Not only does it provide troubleshooting data to the tech in the form of error codes, but some are acting as data recorders, allowing more detailed troubleshooting if the tech connects to the controller with a laptop or other device and downloads the data.